dojo/dojo.io/site/source/tutorials/007_theming/index.md

 {% include_codefile 'demo/finished/biz-e-corp/src/themes/dojo/theme.ts' lines:3,5,9,11,13,16 %}

 This should be familiar from theming the `worker` in the previous section.
 To theme the Dojo 2 `TextInput` within our `WorkerForm`, we need to create `dojoTextInput.m.css` and export it from `theme.ts` using a theme key prefixed with `dojo-`.
-The dojo prefix helps ensure that the dojo widget theme keys don't clash with application widget theme keys.
+The dojo prefix helps ensure that the Dojo widget theme keys do not clash with application widget theme keys.

 {% instruction 'Create `dojoTextInput.m.css` and export it from `theme.ts`' %}